Un57a6L3/uni-python/robot-test/README.md

 -->

 ## Task 6
-The task was to implement a solution tree function.
-Quite boring, just like the first five.
+The task is to implement a solution tree function.
-I won't list the tree here for pretty much the same reasons.
-Code [here][t06].
+Sounds easy, but you need to avoid cyclomatic complexity.
+That means the less if-else branches - the better.
+Remove the last else statements and just leave the returns.
+If there are multiples of the same choice - make it a function.
+You can look at my example of code [here][t06].

 ## Task 7
 Now we're onto something interesting.
 The task is to implement a function for bit field transformation.